entropyxyz/entropy-docs/content/basics/glossary.md

 ---
 title: "Glossary"
-description: "Basic descriptions for some of the unique language found within this site."
+description: "Basic descriptions of some of the unique language found within this site."
 ---

-Here is a list of some words and phrases found throughout the Entropy documentation that you might not be familar with.
+Here is a list of some unfamiliar words and phrases found throughout the Entropy documentation.

 ## Account

-All of the information associated with a specific program for a particular user or entity.
+All information is associated with a specific program for a particular user or entity.
 An account is established with an [admin key]({{< relref "#admin-key" >}}).
 An admin key can assign capabilities to [device keys]({{< relref "#device-key" >}}).

 ## Admin key

 A key that allows you to deploy programs and modify the settings of those programs.
 Admin keys cannot request signatures.
-This key must be funded in order to perform some actions.
+This key must be funded to perform some actions.

 ## Adapter

 Plugins that provide support for different chains and program configurations.
-For example, an adapter can be used to define a specific hashing function to use when signing.
+For example, an adapter can define a specific hashing function to use when signing.
 Different chains have different signing algorithms; this allows us to support them all.

 ## Application chain